DataDog/integrations-extras/kernelcare/README.md

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.
+The Kernelcare check is not included in the [Datadog Agent][2] package, so you need to install it.

 ### Installation

-If you are using Agent v6.8+ follow the instructions below to install the Kernelcare check on your host.
-See the dedicated Agent guide for [installing community integrations][3] to install checks with the [Agent prior v6.8][4] or the [Docker Agent][5]:
+For Agent v7.21+ / v6.21+, follow the instructions below to install the Kernelcare check on your host.
+See [Use Community Integrations][3] to install with the Docker Agent or earlier versions of the Agent.

-1. [Download and launch the Datadog Agent][6].
-2. Run the following command to install the integrations wheel with the Agent:
+1. Run the following command to install the Agent integration:

    ```shell
    datadog-agent integration install -t datadog-kernelcare==<INTEGRATION_VERSION>
    ```

-3. Configure your integration like [any other packaged integration][7].
+2. Configure your integration similar to core [integrations][4].

 ### Configuration

 1. Edit the `kernelcare.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your kernelcare performance data.
 See the [sample kernelcare.d/conf.yaml][8] for all available configuration options.